-Under the contract, the Contractor is responsible for the "per occurrence" deductible.
+The Contractor is responsible for the "per occurrence" deductible and this is stipulated in the University contract documents.

 Why is the University securing the Builder's Risk insurance and not the contractor?

 The University's contract documents stipulate the University will provide this coverage.
 Whether the risk is insured by the University or through contractor-provided insurance, the cost of this insurance is borne by the University.
 With contractor-provided insurance, the premium cost plus fees and profit margin (which may also include independent agent and broker commissions) is embedded in the contract cost.
 There are benefits to the University securing the insurance which are identified in the question below.